dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 If all goes well, your can repeat the immediate previous step for your system's EFI partition this time around.

+### Enabling Low Frequency Mode
+Another step towards achieving good power management is setting the lowest frequency your CPU will output when idle.
+The processor in this machine can handle a low power state of 800MHz.
+I recommend [acidanthera](https://github.com/acidanthera)'s [CPUFriend](https://github.com/acidanthera/CPUFriend/releases) kext and [corpnewt](https://github.com/corpnewt)'s [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend) data provider kext to achieve this.

+Download and install `CPUFriend.kext` to your USB installer EFI folder.
+Run `CPUFriendFriend.command` and follow the instructions on-screen.
+Enter `08` for the Low Frequency Mode to 800MHz.
+After you've finished configuring your power options, `CPUFriendDataProvider.kext` will be created in the `Results` folder.
+Install that kext to your USB installer EFI folder.
+Reboot your system using the USB installer and launch Intel Power Gadget to confirm `CoreMin` under the `Frequency` tab is around 800MHz (0.8GHz).

+If all goes well, your can repeat the immediate previous step for your system's EFI partition this time around.

 ### Reducing Thermal Throttling (Undervolting)
-Download Intel Power Gadget [here](https://www.intel.com/content/www/us/en/developer/articles/tool/power-gadget.html) and test your machine on `All Thread Frequency` and see if it throttles (caps at 2.8GHz for this machine below 70 degrees) unnecessarily.
+Download Intel Power Gadget for macOS [here](https://www.intel.com/content/www/us/en/developer/articles/tool/power-gadget.html) and test your machine on `All Thread Frequency` and see if it throttles (caps at 2.8GHz for this machine below 70 degrees) unnecessarily.
 If it does, you may want to consider undervolting.
 Undervolting your CPU can reduce heat, improve performance, and provide longer battery life.
 However, if done incorrectly, it may cause an unstable system.
 My preferred method is using [VoltageShift](https://github.com/sicreative/VoltageShift).

-VoltageShift binary and kext are already present in their respective versions in the zip file, hence no need to build with XCode.
+VoltageShift binary and kext are already provided in the link above, hence no need to build with XCode.
 Open Terminal in the folder of your prefered version and run this command:

 ```
 sudo chown -R root:wheel VoltageShift.kext